Nation mourning after four young people killed in Co Tipperary crash – Varadkar

 The driver of the car, a man aged his early 20s, and three female teenagers died in the single-vehicle crash in Clonmel on Friday evening.

-It is understood they had been on their way to celebrate after receiving their Leaving Certificate exam results, which were released on Friday.
+It is understood they had been on their way to celebrate after the three teenagers received their Leaving Certificate exam results earlier that day.

+Members of the community, ministers and local politicians have expressed their shock at the tragedy, with local TD Mattie McGrath saying that “a time of celebration has turned to a time of devastation”.

+He said that Clonmel had been “left numbed” by the loss, and that it would “take some time to recover”, but said the community would rally around those grieving the losses.

+Local sporting events and the Clonmel Pride parade, as well as other activities in the area, have been cancelled in the wake of the fatal crash.

-A parish priest has asked the community to look after one another in the days ahead.
+A parish priest has asked the community to look after one another in the days ahead and the minister of education has pledged support for school staff and students affected.

-Taoiseach Leo Varadkar said in a statement on Saturday: “It is with deep sadness that I learned of the tragic incident in Clonmel last night.
+Taoiseach Leo Varadkar has said “we must come together in times such as this”.

 “For young lives, so full of possibility, to be cut short in this way is truly devastating and heartbreaking.
 The whole nation mourns them.

-“I am assured that the school authorities and HSE will work together to put in place the necessary supports for their classmates and community.
-We must come together in times such as this.”

-Ireland’s deputy leader and minister for foreign affairs Micheal Martin said: “Deeply saddened by the tragic, heartbreaking loss of four young lives in Clonmel.
+Ireland’s deputy leader and minister for foreign affairs Micheal Martin said he was “deeply saddened by the tragic, heartbreaking” deaths.

 “Our thoughts and prayers are with their families, friends, classmates, the first responders, and the entire community today.”

+“The Department of Education, through the National Educational Psychological Service (NEPS), will provide essential supports to staff and students over the coming period.

+“The grief felt by those affected by the loss of four young lives is acute and we will do all that we can to support them at this sad and difficult time.”

-Father Michael Toomey, administrator in the parishes of Ardfinnan, Ballybacon & Grange, said the victims’ families had expressed gratitude to the emergency services who attended the scene.
+Father Michael Toomey, administrator in the parishes of Ardfinnan, Ballybacon and Grange and Newcastle, Fourmilewater, said the victims’ families had expressed gratitude to the emergency services who attended the scene.

 “Sometimes no words seem adequate when a tragedy like what occurred in Clonmel tonight happens.
 No words can give comfort at this time,” he said on Facebook.